 Use Online Resources

 There are many online resources available to help you learn about factors, including websites, videos, and interactive tools.
-Khan Academy, for example, offers comprehensive lessons and practice exercises on factors and prime factorization.
-Utilize these resources to supplement your learning and reinforce your understanding.
+Khan Academy, for example, offers comprehensive lessons and practice exercises on factors and prime factorization. use these resources to supplement your learning and reinforce your understanding.

 Teach Someone Else